EkaterinaBolotskaya/LAPS_dir--hdf5/README.md

 # LAPS_dir--hdf5
 # Data storage/exchange workflow for [LAPS project](http://verve.mit.edu/laps/)

+## Project Overview

+The project aims to facilitate the storage and exchange of laboratory data by providing a standardized format.
+It utilizes a JSON file that contains information about the experiment, machine, the data obtained, etc.

 The functions in this repository are designed to manage and exchange laboratory data in a general format.
 They facilitate the creation of an empty directory structure from a JSON schema, conversion of the populated directory to HDF5 format, and recreation of the original directory structure from the HDF5 file.